wp-plugins/oik-nivo-slider/readme.txt

 = What's the difference between this plugin and Nivo's WordPress plugin = I have not tried Nivo's plugin.
 But you can read about it and watch a video here http://nivo.dev7studios.com/features/#wordpress

+= Does it support NextGEN galleries? =
+YES.
+Basic support for images in NextGEN galleries has been added in version 1.18 You need to use a special post_type parameter e.g.
+[nivo post_type=nggallery:1]

+* The special post_type is nggallery
+* Then you need a colon (:)
+* Then the ID of the gallery

+= What other special post types are there? = oik-nivo-slider has built in support for:

+* nggallery:id - display the images from a NextGEN gallery
+* screenshot:plugin_name - display the screenshots for an installed plugin

 = Can you tell me more? =
 YES.
 See [oik-nivo-slider](http://www.oik-plugins.com/oik-plugins/oik-nivo-slider/)